WSU SPOKANE CAMPUS ALERT

 4. Be sure to read the TERMS OF SERVICE prior to registration.
 If your cell phone service charges fees for text messages, you are responsible for those charges.
 WSU will send approximately 12 messages a year to test the system.

 The WSU ALERT CCS is offered on a best effort basis.
 WSU offers no guarantee that it will be able to send voice or text messages during every crisis or emergency or that such messages will be received on your wireless or landline devices.

 Preparing for Emergencies in Class or on Campus

-As adults, college students should always be prepared to take steps to maintain their own safety during an emergency situation.
+As adults, college students should always be prepared to take steps to maintain their own safety during an emergency.
 They should also be prepared to assist others as long as it does not jeopardize their own safety.

-The following information can help you during various types of emergencies that occur when you are in class or on campus.
+The following information can help you during emergencies that occur when you are on campus.

 General Evacuation Information for all Emergencies